10 Next Steps After a Dementia Diagnosis

 If a loved one has received a dementia diagnosis, you may be feeling overwhelmed – and uncertain – as to which steps to take next.

 It’s important to understand there are several resources available to provide guidance.
 It can also be helpful to realize you are not alone.
 A recent study estimates that almost 10% of U.S. adults aged 65 and older have been diagnosed with dementia.
-And beginning in 2024, all Baby Boomers will be aged 60 and over.
 Along with increasing longevity, the number of those living with dementia is projected to grow significantly.

 There is no right or wrong way to feel about a diagnosis.
-But being prepared and knowing what to expect can make a big difference.
-These 10 steps can help families begin to move forward.
+Being prepared and knowing what to expect can make a big difference.
+We’ve shared 10 steps to help families begin to move forward after dementia diagnosis

 1. Become educated